Nicolas-Schonau/sports-data-analysis/README.md

 ## Creation of the tables

 The files have been downloaded in .csv format and, for the purpose of this exercise, only a few of them have been uploaded to the database i.e.: `batting`, `people`, `teams`,`pitching`and `pitchingpost`.
 All the code necessary to create the tables can be found in the [tables_creations.sql file](https://github.com/Nicotops/SQL-and-the-Major-League-Baseball/blob/master/tables_creation.sql).

+## Case

+The first few queries of the [analysis.sql file](https://github.com/Nicotops/SQL-and-the-Major-League-Baseball/blob/master/analysis.sql) aim to recreate some of the MLB's All time records, such as a list of all players with at least 155 runs scored in one season, all players with 1800+ career runs scored or the pitcher with the most wins in a season.